Squarespace Pricing: How Much Does It Cost – And Is It Worth It?

 Price (billed annually)

-Emerging is perfect for small, personal businesses that don’t have various calendars or several team members inputting data.
+• Emerging ($16-$20/month): Perfect for very small businesses with a single calendar and small team.
 It allows calendar syncing with selected email providers, has ecommerce integration, and automates email reminders.
-It costs $14 month-to-month.

-Growing is geared towards businesses with more employees and locations.
+• Growing ($27-$34/month): Geared towards businesses with more employees and a few locations.
 You can create and sync six calendars, handle bundled and recurring bookings, and send reminders via SMS as well as email.
-This one comes at $23 month-to-month.

 As far as value for money goes, Growing is the best plan.
 You get access to almost all of the tool’s features for about half the price of the costliest version.
 Powerhouse only makes sense if your business is a multi-location megachain, with all your locations taking appointments – in which case, congratulations!